Follow

 We can refactor this method to perform an upsert operation.

-To do this, we have to:
+To do this, you have to:

 1. Delete any duplicate entry from the Customer table to avoid the 1062 - Duplicate Entry error.